juststrings/Haulage-Analysis/readme.md

 ## Findings
+A total of 15K trips have being carried out by the company at the time of this report.
+Having a total of over 6k closed trips and 7k open trips. <br>
+Warri depot happens to be the most active depot, while abuja happens to be the most visited places.

 ## Recommendation
 I will recommed the stakeholders to get new trucks to replace these trucks in few years to come due to the higher possiblity of breakdown due to their immense usage.